WQBN - A History

 In 1996, WQBN came under the ownership of Radio Tropical Inc. (Efrain Archilla, president), a 100% locally owned Hispanic enterprise and, two years later, relocated to 5203 N. Armenia Avenue.

-Today (2012), Super Q 1300 WQBN, Tampa Bay’s first 24-hour Latin music station, delivers a 5,000-watt directional daytime signal and 1000 watts at night from a tower site on E. Washington Street, south of Adamo Drive (Hwy 60).
+Today (2012), Super Q 1300 WQBN, Tampa Bay’s first 24-hour Latin music station, delivers a 5,000-watt directional daytime signal and 1000 watts at night from a tower site 5207 E. Washington Street, south of Adamo Drive (Hwy 60) in Tampa.
 It is West Central Florida’s exclusive "CNN En Español" affiliate and carries USF Bulls football play-by-play in Spanish.